ryanmaclean/Install-Rails-5-on-Windows-10/README.md

 ## Install Ruby on Rails 5

-Again from Git Bash, run `gem install rails`
+Again from Git Bash, run `gem install rails -V`

 This will take several minutes.